reda-jaifar/reda-jaifar.github.io/_posts/2021-11-20-software-architecture-implementation-view.markdown

 # The implementation view
 Includes the result of the build process that can be run or deployed such as a Java JAR or Node.js Package.
-These interacts with each other in the form of a composition or dependency relationship.
+These artifacts interact with each other in the form of a composition or dependency relationship.

 ##  The Monolithic Architecture Style